Boulevards & Byways

 Completed in 1771, Fort San Cristobal

 It should be noted that this fort is brilliantly constructed with a number of different units.
 Connected by tunnels, if one part is invaded, each unit is self-sufficient.
 In the dungeon, you can see some of the prisoner drawings on the walls.
+Be sure to take in the beautiful views of the Atlantic Ocean.

 The self-guided walking tour of Old San Juan has come to an end.

 We hope you enjoyed wandering the blue cobblestone streets with perhaps a piragua in hand.
 What did you think of the stunning architecture?
 Did you marvel at the 15-foot thick gate?
 Were you able to explore one of the incredible forts?
-They’re reasons enough for exploring this city and embarking on a self-guided walking tour of Old San Juan.

 Old San Juan is a perfect place for a self-guided walking tour.
 With a myriad of historical sites and rich architecture, it’s a perfect way to spend the day.